How your personal information is used and managed

 When we collect personal data, we manage that personal data under this policy, the GDPR and any other law that applies to processing that personal data.

-If we process personal data about you, there is more information about particular rights the GDPR gives you under the heading “Processing Personal Data under the GDPR” later in this policy.
+If you reside in an EEA country and we process personal data about you, there is more information about particular rights the GDPR gives you under the heading “Processing Personal Data under the GDPR” later in this policy.

 The EEA countries are: